The Office of Special Programs coordinates district services in the following areas:

 - Julie Baumann is our other district McKinney-Vento liaison serving students and families at CAIS, Jackson Prep and in the Gardiner feeder schools.
 She wears multiple hats as she also assists Mike Loretz in administering the Title I-A grant at the district elementary schools as well as the supervision of our four district charter schools.
 Julie also administers the Pioneer Pantry program at the Jackson Campus which provides weekend food for students at CAIS and Jackson Prep.

-- Mike Loretz is the Director of Special Programs and does his best to support the great work of the Barclay Team.
-Mike coordinates the district English Learner and Bilingual programs, Migrant programs, federal Title I-A programs, 21st Century Community Learning Programs, Charter Schools, and Alternative Education programs for the school district.
+- Kyle Laier, Assistant Superintendent of Teaching and Learning and Sara Deboy, Associate Director of Teaching and Learning support the great work of the Barclay Team.
+Together they coordinate the district English Learner and Bilingual programs, Migrant programs, federal Title I-A programs, 21st Century Community Learning Programs, Charter Schools, and Alternative Education programs for the school district.

 In addition to all these programs, Barclay is also home to the Clackamas County PTA Clothes Closet, Resource Center and the annual district-wide Holiday Center.